ELRUM – a facility for rehabilitating and housing people with electrohypersensitivity

 In about 1998 he went on a field trip together with a couple of people with EHS to visit a private home that had been thoroughly renovated to be low EMF.

 Seeing with his own eyes what was possible inspired Martin to come up with the ELRUM project.
 He then worked to bring in the support he needed.
-This included the two universities in Skelleftea and Lulea, the city of Skelleftea and a developer of apartment buildings (SKEBO).
-He was also able to get start-up funding, especially from the union SIF (which organized office workers).
+This included the two universities in Skelleftea and Lulea, the city of Skelleftea and a developer of subsidized apartment buildings (SKEBO).
+He was also able to get start-up grant funding, especially from the union SIF (which organized office workers).

 The building